jailsonsf/scraping-trending_repositories/README.md

 # Scraping of the Repositories Trending

-Tool to find the name of the main repositories in GitHub :octocat:
+Tool to find the name of the main repositories in GitHub

 ## Devlopment